2022 Summit Award Nominees

 Thank you for nominating the best of the best of our businesses, non-profits, and the people who make things happen in our community.
 This year's nominees are listed below with a brief description of why they were nominated.
-Read through and vote for your choice in each category.
-Winners will be announced at the Summit Awards Dinner being held this year at Brookedale Farms in Fort Ashby.
+Voting is now closed, and here are your choices.
 Thank you for helping recognize our great people and businesses in the Mineral County Chamber!

 Leader of the Year:

 Luke is the Mineral County Administrator who takes the county commission's vision and makes it happen.
 When you deal with Luke you instantly realize how efficient and organized he is, which may be one of the reasons he is able to also head up the county's emergency services at the same time.
 Luke is able to multi-task better than most people could ever hope to, which also gives him lots of extra time to minister a church, volunteer at a fire company, serve as treasurer for the Chamber, and adopt five children in the last few years.
 Luke is focused on making the best impact possible in every aspect of his life.

 Family Resource Network

 Family Resource Network is a non-profit that interacts with many people in the county, and yet, many are not familiar with what they do.
 Among the many programs they sponsor, here are just a few: Energy Express, Warm the Children, Food for Thought, Mineral County CASA, Toys for Joy, Circle of Parents, and many others.
 FRN kind of flies under the radar, but it is unimaginable what life would be like for hundreds or thousands of people in Mineral County without their help.

 County United Way